-Our admissions team provides excellent service to prospective students—answering questions, providing information, and helping preparing you for your future.
+Our admissions team provides excellent service to prospective students—answering questions, providing information, and helping prepare you for your future.
 Admissions representatives will talk with you about your educational & career goals prior to enrolling to make sure you find the training program that best matches your goals.
-Once you decide to enroll, we will make any necessary arrangements for entrance exams, and assist with enrollment agreements and paperwork.
+Once you decide to enroll, we will make any necessary arrangements for entrance exams and assist with enrollment agreements and paperwork.

 General Admissions Policies